Below you’ll find a glossary of various swimming terms.

 If you need explanations for a new swimming term, please leave a comment below.
-I’ll then update the page to include it.

-high elbow position: in the freestyle stroke, at the beginning of the underwater pull, the upper arm and elbow should stay close to the water surface, while the forearm and hand are perpendicular to the water surface and facing backwards.
-This high elbow position at the beginning of the pull is mandatory for an efficient arm stroke.
+high elbow position: in the front crawl stroke, at the beginning of the underwater pull, the upper arm and elbow should stay close to the water surface, while the forearm and hand are perpendicular to the water surface and facing backward.

-When you are floating in a prone position (for example in freestyle), if you apply downward pressure on your chest, your hips and legs will have the tendency to rise as your body acts like a lever.
-This is called pressing the buoy.
+When you are floating in a prone position (for example in the front crawl stroke), if you apply downward pressure on your chest, your hips and legs will tend to rise as your body acts like a lever.

 supine position (body): In swimming, this is a horizontal position in the water with your face up (floating on your back, like in backstroke).